Andrewsimsd/el-nino-stocks/README.md

 max(floor(4 * (n / 100)^(2/9)), horizon - 1, 1)
 ```

-This combines an automatic sample-size [bandwidth](https://en.wikipedia.org/wiki/Bandwidth_(statistics)) with enough [lags](https://en.wikipedia.org/wiki/Lag_operator) to cover dependence mechanically created by overlapping forward-return windows.
+This combines an automatic sample-size bandwidth with enough [lags](https://en.wikipedia.org/wiki/Lag_operator) to cover dependence mechanically created by overlapping forward-return windows.
 The resulting slope standard error produces a [t-statistic](https://en.wikipedia.org/wiki/T-statistic) and [two-sided p-value](https://en.wikipedia.org/wiki/P-value).

 ### 6. Purged walk-forward validation

-An [in-sample](https://en.wikipedia.org/wiki/In-sample_and_out-of-sample_forecasting) relationship can look impressive even when it has no forecasting value.
-The program therefore performs [walk-forward validation](https://en.wikipedia.org/wiki/Backtesting) to simulate how the model would have behaved through time:
+An in-sample relationship can look impressive even when it has no forecasting value.
+The program therefore applies the time-ordered logic of [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_%28statistics%29), using [walk-forward validation](https://en.wikipedia.org/wiki/Backtesting) to simulate how the model would have behaved through time:

 1. Fit using only observations whose complete future-return targets would have been known at that date.
 2. Predict the next eligible observation.